 FACTS & FIGURES ON WORLD MIGRATION

-- The overall number of international migrants has increased in the last few years from the estimated 152 million in 1990 to 173 million in 2000 and to 258 million in the present.3
+- The overall number of international migrants has increased in the last few years from the estimated 173 million in 2000 to 221 million in 2010 and to 281 million in the present.3

-5.: The migrants would constitute the fifth most populous country in the world
+4.: The migrants would constitute the fourth most populous country in the world

-- If international migrants lived in one state, they would constitute the fifth most populous country in the world, after China, India, the United States and Indonesia.
+- If international migrants lived in one state, they would constitute the fourth most populous country in the world, after China, India and the United States, roughly equal to the size of the entire population of Indonesia.

 1/7: Every seventh person in the world is a migrant